 How do you ensure that your team is having fun?
 You have to drive some of that as a manager by:

-- Be a happy manager – You and your team will have hard times and work and in your personal lives, as a manager, you have to push through and keep the mood upbeat.
+Be a happy manager – You and your team will have hard times at work and in your personal lives, as a manager, you have to push through and keep the mood upbeat.

 “The day you stop learning is the day you stop living” ~ Albert Einstein